brickbots/PiFinder/docs/source/user_guide.rst

 Access Point and Client Mode
 ----------------------------------

 The PiFinder can either connect to an existing network via the Client mode, or serve as an wireless access point for other devices to connect to via the Access Point (AP) mode.
-Use the :ref:`user_guide:Web Interface` or the :ref:`user_guide:Global Options` page of the Status screen to switch between these two modes and to see which mode is currently active.
+Use the :ref:`user_guide:Web Interface` or the :ref:`user_guide:settings menu` page of the Status screen to switch between these two modes and to see which mode is currently active.

 Using the PiFinder in Access Point mode creates a network called PiFinderAP with no password to allow easy connection of phones, tablets and other devices in the field.